-Further details relating to Market risk are provided in note 36.4 of the audited financial statements of the Bank for the
+Further details relating to Market risk are provided in note 33.4 of the audited financial statements of the Bank for the year ended 31 December 2022.

 3.5.2 Market Risk Strategy

 The Board is responsible for approving and reviewing the market risk strategy and policy.
 The Bank's senior management is responsible for implementing the market risk strategy approved by the Board, and continually enhancing the market risk policies and procedures for identifying, measuring, monitoring and controlling market risks.